Spring is in bloom all around and Mother Nature has provided a bouquet of wildflowers on Catalina Island.

 Visitors hoping to see nature’s springtime beauty on Catalina Island have several options.

 Exploring the Catalina Island interior by land

 The best way to see Catalina Island’s wildflowers is to get up close and personal.
-The Catalina Island Conservancy, which preserves and protects nearly 90 percent of the Island, manages nearly 165 miles of recreational roads and trails, ranging from short hikes to the challenging Trans-Catalina Trail.
+The Catalina Island Conservancy, which preserves and protects nearly 90 percent of the Island, manages nearly 165 miles of recreational roads and trails, ranging from short hikes to the challengin Trans-Catalina Trail.

 Whether you are looking to do a day hike from Avalon or spend three days trekking, you’ll need to get a free hiking permit from the Conservancy before you set out.
 Permits are currently available online and at The Trailhead, the Conservancy’s gateway for adventure providing information and resources to help guests explore Catalina Island's beautiful wildlands.

 Mountain biking is another popular method for exploring the interior.
-As with hiking, you’ll need to get a bike permit from the Catalina Conservancy.
+As with hiking, you’ll need to get a bike permit from the Catalina Island Conservancy.
 Be sure to check with your Catalina Island transportation provider about getting your bike to the island or you can rent a bike from a couple island businesses.

-Catalina tour companies also offer scheduled interior tours that feature spectacular vistas and surprising scenery.
+Catalina Island tour companies also offer scheduled interior tours that feature spectacular vistas and surprising scenery.
 Whether aboard a bio-fueled Hummer, a tour bus or a van, these tours provide entertaining and informative tour guides as well and dramatic photo opportunities.

 Exploring Avalon on foot

 While venturing into the interior of the island will offer the greatest variety of wildflowers, there are several hikes and trails in Avalon that may be just as stunning.